 Some outstanding talented people put together this amazing display of the bottom of the ocean for our Vacation Bible School.
 Our theme was Ocean Commotion.
-I attempted to take pictures of all the wonderful decorations and bring them to you here so you can get inspired for your under the sea party, mermaid party, or even luau.
+I attempted to take pictures of all the wonderful sea decorations ideas and bring them to you here so you can get inspired for your under the sea party, little mermaid party, or even luau.

-Create a stunning coral reef out of tissue paper, floral mesh and other household items.
+Create a stunning coral reef out of tissue paper, floral mesh, and other household items.
 See the tutorial on how to make a coral reef decoration.

 These jellyfish made from paper lanterns create a lot of impact.
 The tails are strips of plastic tablecloths ripped and stretched.

-Noah’s Ark on top of the waves.
+Noah’s Ark on top of the waves made with crepe paper.

 Pin for later: